alexzhirkevich/compottie/README.md

 ```
 ## Dynamic Properties

-Lottie allows you to update Lottie animation properties at runtime.
+Lottie allows you to update animation properties at runtime.
 Some reasons you may want to do this are:
 1. Change colors for day/night or other app theme.
+2. Localize animation text
-2. Change the progress of a specific layer to show download progress.
+3. Change the progress of a specific layer to show download progress.
-3. Change the size and position of something in response to a gesture.
+4. Change the size and position of something in response to a gesture.

 Dynamic properties are created with `rememberLottieDynamicProperties`